 Over the next decade, Hansard and the Frames continued releasing albums while also becoming one of Ireland's finest live acts.
 In 2003, Hansard played host to Other Voices: Songs from a Room, a popular television show featuring Ireland's best in new music.
 Three years later, while the Frames readied the release of their sixth effort, The Cost, Hansard unveiled a new side project called the Swell Season.
 The acoustic-based group featured his collaborations with Czech songstress Markéta Irglová.
 He and Irglová also appeared as working-class immigrants in the Irish movie Once, which debuted at the Sundance Film Festival in 2007 and won an Oscar later that year.
 Thanks to the movie's success (not to mention its popular soundtrack, Once: Music from the Motion Picture, which featured the band's music), the Swell Season became a popular act in Ireland and abroad, leading to the release of a mature sophomore album in 2009.

 Rhythm and Repose, Hansard's solo debut released by Anti in 2012, was produced by Thomas Bartlett (the National,Antony & the Johnsons) and inspired by the singer/songwriter's year and a half spent as a denizen of New York City.
-Later in 2012, Hansard's track "Take the Heartland" appeared on the Hunger Games soundtrack, and the following year he joined up with Pearl Jam's Eddie Vedder to record a cover of Bruce Springsteen's "Drive All Night," which was included on an EP of same name issued in November by Anti in support of music education charity Little Kids Rock.
-In 2015, Hansard released It Was Triumph We Once Proposed: Songs of Jason Molina, an EP in which Hansard presented reworked interpretations of five songs by his late friend Molina, best known for his work with Songs: Ohia and Magnolia Electric Co. ~ MacKenzie Wilson, Rovi
+Later in 2012, Hansard's track "Take the Heartland" appeared on the Hunger Games soundtrack, and the following year he joined up with Pearl Jam's Eddie Vedder to record a cover of Bruce Springsteen's "Drive All Night," which was included on an EP of the same name issued in November by Anti in support of music education charity Little Kids Rock.
+In 2015, Hansard released It Was Triumph We Once Proposed: Songs of Jason Molina, an EP in which Hansard presented reworked interpretations of five songs by his late friend Molina, best known for his work with Songs: Ohia and Magnolia Electric Co.
+In September 2015, Hansard returned with a new album of original material, Didn't He Ramble, followed by an American concert tour. ~ MacKenzie Wilson, Rovi